dittonetwork/ditto-runner-node/README.md

 -   `indexer/`: Contains the source code for the indexer service.
 -   `simulator/`: Contains the source code for the simulator service, including the Ditto Workflow SDK.

+## Whitelisting for Reporting

+Before running the node, the operator must join the [Telegram group](https://t.me/+_zH57wUkqsIzYmYy) and provide their public key.
+This step is necessary to enable operations and reporting.
+Failure to complete this step will prevent the node from functioning properly in the live environment.

 ## Prerequisites

 Before you begin, ensure you have the following installed on your system: